I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-onprocesswpdmessage.md

 <p>If the operation succeeds, this method returns S_OK.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.</p>

 ## -remarks
 <p>This method enables you to extend the WPD commands and interfaces in a device-specific way.</p>

-<p>This method enables you to extend the WPD commands and interfaces in a device-specific way.</p>

 ## -requirements